 I woke up at 7:30 longing for a cup of coffee.
 I was greeted with a lovely sunrise over distant Africa.
 The day was much warmer than the past few days.
 The temperature inside the cabin reached a high of 22°C (72°F) the humidity 65% and the barometer was down to 1025 mB from the high of 1032 in Gibraltar.
 But still there was no wind and we continued motoring.
 The morning was pleasantly sunny and both of us snoozed on and off.

 After lunch I took a nap.
 Later the wind came at 11 knots NE.
 We removed the reef from the mainsail and opened about 10% of the headsail, it was too heavy for more.
 At last we turned off the engine and sailed, albeit slowly.
 At least we were not expending our fuel supply this early into the passage.

 I cooked a pork roast that I had bought in Gibraltar.
 I braised it with garlic, fresh tomatoes, tomato concentrate, and canned mushrooms.
 I called my wife Alice on the Iridium phone but she was out and I left a message.
 I sent our fix to both Nikos and Corinna.
 We did not receive a weather report from Nikos but Corinna sent us one.
 The wind will stay around 10 knots until Thursday when it will strengthen.

-Made rice to go with the roast.
-Manos is still not eating very much.
+I made rice to go with the roast.
+Manos was still not eating very much.
 I took the first watch again.
 The night was beautiful.
 Dark, without a moon, but brilliant stars galore.
 No other source of light.
 Realization hits me that we are all alone smoothly, slowly, and silently sailing in this vast expanse of ocean.
 It feels that we have come from nowhere and that we are going to nowhere.
 The only life is us two on this small ark.

 Tuesday January 11, 2005 Day 5